 In December 2008, the Swiss Bank started speeding up efforts to reduce its risk exposure, saying that it expected risky assets on its books to fall from $270b to $170b at the end of 2008.
 According to the Irish Times, it says that Credit Suisse is one of the best-capitalized banks in the world.

 At the time, the financial services sector witnessed huge market disruption and changes to the competitive landscape, leading to a difficult operating environment.
 For Suisse, this led to an overall net loss.
 The bank would continue to invest in Private Banking and also transform Investment Banking, diversifying its revenue streams.

-The Minneapolis newspaper is widely referred to as the largest newspaper in the upper Midwest.
-It was purchased for $530 million in March 2007 by Avista Capital Partners, which under two corporate entities owns nearly 96% of the media company.
-According to Bloomberg, Avista paid $100 million in cash, which it wrote down in May 2008, and it borrowed the remaining $430m, with Credit Suisse and Royal Bank of Scotland acting as agents to a group of lenders.
+Referred to as the biggest newspaper in the upper Midwest, the Minneapolis newspaper was bought for $530 million by Avista Capital Partners in March 2007.
+It owns almost 96% of the media company.
+Avista paid $100 million in cash and borrowed $430m which was the remaining amount.
+The Royal Bank and Credit Suisse acted as agents to lenders.

-MinnPost’s owner, Joel Kramer, is the former editor of the Star & Tribune.
-MinnPost, like GenevaLunch, is a non-profit community newspaper, which Kramer recently described to the Financial Times (FT) as complementary to, rather than in competition with, the Strib, as the newspaper is popularly known.
-Kramer was discussing the decline of major media in the US with John Gapper, the FT’s chief business commentator, who is based in the US.
-The New York Times has been losing money and the Chicago Tribune and Los Angeles Times recently filed for Chapter 11 protection.
+Joel Kramer, owner of MinnPost, is the former editor of the Star & Tribune.
+MinnPost is a non-profit community newspaper and Joel Kramer describes it as complementary to the Strib as the paper is known.
+Kramer was talking to John Gapper in New York who is the FT’s chief business commentator, about the decline of major media in the US.
+The New York Times has been losing money and the Los Angeles Times as well as the Chicago Tribune filed for Chapter 11 protection.